Commission on Economic Inclusion

 - Increases in the total revenue, value, size, and number of employees for minority-owned businesses in our region and throughout the State of Ohio.
 Read more about the Commission’s member benefits and minority business resources.

-Click here for the list of Northeast Ohio employers that belong to the Commission.
+Click here for the list of the more than 100 Northeast Ohio employers that belong to the Commission on Economic Inclusion.
+To learn more about Commission membership, please email Deputy Executive Director Deborah Bridwell or call 216.592.2213.

-Learn more about our work in the August 2014 issue of The Commission Connection, our monthly publication featuring Northeast Ohio diversity and inclusion news and events.
+Learn more about our work from the most recent issue of The Commission Connection, our monthly publication featuring diversity and inclusion news and events from the Northeast Ohio employer community.

 Eddie Taylor Daniel Walsh